TimurKutsenko/polymarket-rs/README.md

 [![Rust](https://img.shields.io/badge/rust-1.70%2B-blue.svg)](https://www.rust-lang.org)
 [![License](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue.svg)](LICENSE)

+> [!WARNING] > **This library is under active development and considered alpha quality.**
+>
+> - Breaking changes may occur in future updates without prior notice
+> - API signatures, types, and module structures are subject to change
+> - Not recommended for production use yet
+> - Use at your own risk

 A modern, type-safe Rust client library for the [Polymarket](https://polymarket.com) CLOB (Central Limit Order Book) and Data API.

 ## Features